 TBAAL recognizes the significance and importance of Arts-and-Education in American education.
-Our performances and programs are presented to students, year round, throughout the Dallas/Fort Worth metropolitan areas.
+Our performances and programs are presented to students, year around, throughout the Dallas/Fort Worth metropolitan areas.

 EDUCATION PROGRAMS